Skip to content Skip to sidebar Skip to footer

 via Cincinnati Museum Center (Facebook)

 About: Housed in the historic Union Terminal, this complex includes museums focusing on history, science, and children’s themes.
-It’s an educational and entertaining destination for visitors of all ages and the rotunda in the museum will blow you away.
+Three museums and an OMNIMAX theater share one roof, and the Art Deco rotunda alone is worth the ticket.

 Location: 1301 Western Ave, Cincinnati, OH 45203